 The Village Board further finds that no review of the Village Zoning Code as envisioned by this article has previously occurred, and that such a review is necessary to protect the future health, safety and welfare of present and future residents of the Village of Canastota.

-The intent of this article is to provide a temporary, interim measure to suspend the development of ground solar energy facilities until such time as the Village has had an opportunity to research the options for regulation of such facilities and to develop, consider and enact a local law establishing regulations for the installation of ground solar energy facilities.
 It is the intent of the Village Board to protect the public health, safety, and welfare by enacting this interim moratorium law for a reasonable period.
-During said period, the Village Planning Board, or such other panel or body as may be designated by the Village Board for this purpose shall complete an evaluation and assessment of existing land use plans and regulations for lands within the Village and make recommendations to the Village Board of Trustees as to potential amendments to address the potential threat to the public health, safety and welfare described at § 176-2 above.
+During said period, the Village Planning Board, or such other panel or body as may be designated by the Village Board for this purpose shall complete an evaluation and assessment of existing land use plans and regulations for lands within the Village and make recommendations to the Village Board of Trustees as to potential amendments to address the potential threat to the public health, safety and welfare described in § 83-7 above.
 The Village Board shall thereafter enact necessary modifications to the Village Zoning Code and/or Zoning Map, thereby a race of diligence will be avoided.
 The Village Board declares that the enactment of this article is necessary to protect the public interest, including the public health, safety and welfare, while such examination and modifications are undertaken.

-Except as otherwise provided herein, effective on the effective date of this article, and continuing until one year from the effective date of this article, unless the Village Board, by resolution, establishes an earlier date, no application for a permit, zoning permit, special permit, zoning variance, building permit, operating permit, site plan approval, subdivision approval, certificate of occupancy, certificate of compliance, temporary certificate, or other Village-level approval shall be accepted, processed, approved, approved conditionally, or issued for the construction, establishment, or use or operation of any ground solar energy facility, nor shall any such application be accepted, processed or continue to be processed with respect to any such property located in the Village of Canastota.
+Except as otherwise provided herein, effective on the effective date of this article, and continuing until one year from the effective date of this article, unless the Village Board, by resolution, establishes an earlier date, no application for a permit, zoning permit, special permit, zoning variance, building permit, operating permit, site plan approval, subdivision approval, certificate of occupancy, certificate of compliance, temporary certificate, or other Village-level approval shall be accepted, processed, approved, approved conditionally, or issued for the construction, establishment, or use or operation of any land, building, or other structure located within the Village for any business or use that includes the sale or offering for sale of drug paraphernalia and/or synthetic marijuana, nor shall any such application be accepted, processed or continue to be processed with respect to any such property located in the Village of Canastota.